mtlynch/mtlynch.io/_pages/hiring-content-writers/5-terminating-writers.md

 >
 >Best of luck in the future.

-I don't claim to be an expert at firing people, but I can say that all of my terminations have gone smoothly.
+I don't claim to be an expert at firing people, but all of my terminations have gone smoothly.
 The writers accept my reasons for ending the relationship and have never accused me of acting unfairly.

 ## Keys to a graceful termination